steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_xjc_basic.md

 ## Standard (implicit) configuration

-To find which files should be included within an XJC compilation the jaxb2-maven-plugin uses the following algorithm.
+To find which files should be included within an XJC compilation the jaxb-maven-plugin uses the following algorithm.
 Note that the find-and-filter algorithm is applied to find both XSD files and XJB files.

 1. Find source files.
 Source files are either given as an explicit path, or found by recursively listing